chrisnoonan98675/site/xl-release/how-to/using-the-xl-release-api-in-scripts.markdown

 weight: 511
 ---

-XL Release has an [API](/jython-docs/#!/xl-release/5.0.x/) that you can use to manipulate releases and tasks.
-You can access the API from [Script tasks](/xl-release/how-to/create-a-script-task.html) and from XL Release plugin scripts.
+XL Release has an [API](/jython-docs/#!/xl-release/6.1.x/) that you can use to manipulate releases and tasks.
+You can access the API from [Jython Script tasks](/xl-release/how-to/create-a-jython-script-task.html) and from XL Release plugin scripts.
 This is an example of a simple Jython script in a Script task.
 It uses a script to add a comment to the task.

 1. Go to the [release overview](/xl-release/how-to/using-the-release-overview.html) and click **New release** (because this is a simple example, you can create an empty release that is not based on a template).
 1. In the release properties, set the **Release Name** to _Script example_.
 1. Click **Create** to create the release.
 1. In the [release flow editor](/xl-release/how-to/using-the-release-flow-editor.html), click the name of the first phase and change it to _Test_.
 1. In the _Test_ phase, add two tasks:
-    * A Script task called _Add a comment_
+    * A Jython Script task called _Add a comment_
     * A Gate task called _Check result_

     ![Script test tasks](../images/script-test/phase.png)